In your daily work as an integration developer you’re working with different kinds of patterns, even if you’re not aware of it.

 The pattern-based configuration series continues!
 After a first set of fairly generic patterns, this new addition will demonstrate how highly specialized patterns can provide value too.

 When processing messages, a certain format is always assumed to have been respected so that the required data can be retrieved.
-It is possible and oftentimes desirable to be very liberal with the data representation used by incoming messages: as long as you can find the needed pieces of information, the rest doesn’t matter.
+It is possible and oftentimes desirable to be very liberal with the data representation used by incoming messages: as long as you can find the needed pieces of information,

 Web Service Proxy was the last configuration pattern presented in this blog.
 Time for a new one!